Cascable/cascablecore-binaries/README.md

 ## Adding CascableCore to your Project

-CascableCore is distributed as a self-contained framework bundle.
-On iOS, the build includes both simulator and device architectures - if you don't choose to use a dependency manager, you'll need to strip the simulator architectures from `CascableCore.framework` before you can upload your app to the App Store.
+CascableCore is distributed as a framework bundle alongside its dependency `StopKit`.
+On iOS, the build includes both simulator and device architectures - if you don't choose to use a dependency manager, you'll need to strip the simulator architectures from `CascableCore.framework` and `StopKit.framework` before you can upload your app to the App Store.
 See the [App Store Preparation](#app-store-preparation-ios-only) section below for details.

 ### Adding CascableCore to your Project Option 1: Carthage